 In contrast to an engineer who is always seeking a spec or asking for a detailed definition of what we’re building, product engineers will often come to you with an opinion on a particular item they’d like to flesh out more.

 Your job as a PM: Because they’re opinionated, product managers will need to do more (than usual) work to earn respect and trust.
 This isn’t a bad thing at all.
-In fact, if we go back to our job of making ourselves redundant, anything which forces you to focus more on explaining why we’re doing something and how we measure success success isn’t good just for our teams and stakeholders but ultimately we help our customers (by making sure we’ve done our homework).
+In fact, if we go back to our job of making ourselves redundant, anything which forces you to focus more on explaining why we’re doing something and how we measure success isn’t good just for our teams and stakeholders but ultimately we help our customers (by making sure we’ve done our homework).

 2. Quickly build intuition

 Product engineers have great instincts.
 They build intuition quicker than your average person.
-You’ll them see do this by taking a learning and immediately extrapolating possible implications for product.
+You’ll see them do this by taking a learning and immediately extrapolating possible implications for product.
 This, in combination with your engineering mindset of problem/solution, identifying common patterns and thinking about problems in abstraction helps them take something that might be qualitative and fuzzy and break it down to its first principles.

 Your job as a PM: Giving all engineers (and particularly product engineers) direct exposure to customers is the single, most effective way I’ve seen engineers build customer empathy and intuition.